SpocWiki/_public/schema.org/predicate/Relations/has/is_main_entity_of_page.md

 - [ #is/_main_entity_of_page :: CreativeWork, URL ] or
 - [ is_main_entity_of_page :: CreativeWork, URL ]

 Indicates a page (or other CreativeWork) for which this thing is the main entity being described.
-See &lt;a href="/docs/datamodel.html#mainEntityBackground"&gt;background notes&lt;/a&gt; for details.
+See [background notes](/docs/datamodel.html#mainEntityBackground) for details.

 Relation describes that:
 [ #has_/domain  :: Thing ]